coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

-Whenever damage reduction completely negates the damage from an attack, it also negates most special effects that accompany the attack, such as injury type poison, a monk's stunning, and injury type disease.
+Whenever damage reduction completely negates the damage from an attack, it also negates most special effects that accompany the attack, such as injury type poison, a monk’s stunning, and injury type disease.
 Damage reduction does not negate touch attacks, energy damage dealt along with an attack, or energy drains.
 Nor does it affect poisons or diseases delivered by inhalation, ingestion, or contact.

-Attacks that deal no damage because of the target's damage reduction do not disrupt spells.
+Attacks that deal no damage because of the target’s damage reduction do not disrupt spells.

 Spells, spell-like abilities, and energy attacks (even nonmagical fire) ignore damage reduction.

 Sometimes damage reduction is instant healing.
-Sometimes damage reduction represents the creature's tough hide or body,.
-In either case, characters can see that conventional attacks don't work.
+Sometimes damage reduction represents the creature’s tough hide or body,.
+In either case, characters can see that conventional attacks don’t work.

 If a creature has damage reduction from more than one source, the two forms of damage reduction do not stack.
 Instead, the creature gets the